 It would be highly unusual for a judge to base his decision on facts that were not presented in some form to the court.
 An attorney's "conclusions of law" are generally the result that the facts call require.
-It is possible that the judge focused upon facts or laws that neither side considered...Read more »
+It is possible that the judge focused upon facts or laws that neither...Read more »

 Anything is possible if everyone agrees.
 However, since you state the contact was signed without your having read it to insure the accuracy of the contract, you will be bound to the terms if the seller insists on it being followed.